Site Monitoring Program

-The Massachusetts Department of Conservation and Recreation (DCR) Office of Dam Safety requires biannual inspections on both the Stony Brook and Hobbs Brook Reservoir dams.
-Both dams are characterized as "Large", "High" hazard potential dams in "Fair" condition with no evidence of immediate instability.
+The Massachusetts Department of Conservation and Recreation (DCR) Office of Dam Safety requires biennial inspections on both the Stony Brook and Hobbs Brook Reservoir dams by registered professional civil engineers.
+Both dams are characterized as "Large", "High" hazard potential dams in "Satisfactory" condition with no evidence of immediate instability.
 Watershed Division staff regularly inspect dams for seepage, rodent burrows, and other maintenance-triggering cues and generate in-house summary reports.

 Security and Enforcement